Skip to content

 Live decision evaluation.
 Test the deployed model with configurable input variables using a Postman-style interface.
 The request body is auto-generated but fully editable.
 Responses are displayed inline.

 Metadata documentation.
-The exported Turtle includes the full DMN metadata: the decision model URI, deployment ID, API endpoint, all input variables as cpsv:Input entities, and extracted decision rules with their legal article references as cprmv:DecisionRule entities.
+The exported Turtle includes the full DMN metadata: the decision model URI, deployment ID (cprmv:deploymentId), API endpoint (cprmv:implementedBy), all input variables as cpsv:Input entities and outputs as cpsv:Output entities, and extracted decision rules with their legal article references as cpsv:Rule, cprmv:DecisionRule entities (each carrying dct:title/dct:description and, when a legal resource is set, cpsv:implements → the eli:LegalResource).

 Import preservation.
-When a Turtle file containing DMN data is imported, the DMN blocks are preserved exactly as-is across the import/export cycle.
+When a Turtle file containing DMN data is imported, the DMN blocks are preserved verbatim across the import/export cycle.
 The tab displays a clear notice indicating that the DMN is in imported state, and provides the option to clear and recreate it.
+On export, a normalizeImportedDmnBlocks pass makes only additive/repointing edits to the preserved Decision Rules so they remain CPSV-AP 3.2.0 conformant (v1.10.2): missing dct:title/dct:description are injected, and a cpsv:implements that still points at the cpsv:PublicService is repointed to the eli:LegalResource (or dropped when none exists).
+The edits never remove preserved triples and are idempotent, so re-importing an already-conformant export is a no-op.

 When a DMN file is uploaded or an example is loaded, the editor automatically calls POST /v1/dmns/validate on the shared backend and displays the result in the file card.